St Mark's Campanile, Bell tower in St Mark's Square, Italy

 Each of the five bells carried a specific name and rang for different occasions, from opening sessions at the Doge's Palace to signaling the end of the workday.
 The bells helped Venetians organize their daily routines and marked moments in the city's public life.

-An elevator takes visitors up to the viewing platform, where clear weather reveals views over the entire lagoon and as far as the Alps.
-Arriving early in the morning or late afternoon often means shorter waiting times and softer light for photographs.
+An elevator takes you to the observation platform.
+On clear days, you can see the entire lagoon stretch out and the Alps in the distance.
+Come early in the morning or late in the afternoon to avoid lines and enjoy softer light for photos.

 Beneath the entire structure lie thousands of alder wood piles driven into the soft clay soil, supporting the heavy weight of the brick tower.
 This pile foundation is the same technique Venice has used for centuries to stabilize buildings above the lagoon's waterline.